Antonio Ruiz de Montoya University

 Antonio Ruiz de Montoya University (Universidad Antonio Ruiz de Montoya – UARM) is a private, non-profit university located in the city of Lima, Peru, in the district of Pueblo Libre.
 It was founded by the Society of Jesus on 4 July 2003.
 It incorporated the School of Pedagogy, Philosophy, and Literature Antonio Ruiz de Montoya which had been founded in 1991.

-Since 2011 UARM has ranked among the top 20 universities in Peru according to the prestigious pollster America Economy, and was ranked 12th in 2015.

 Academics

 Antonio Ruiz de Montoya University offers the following programs of undergraduate and graduate study: